Rodriguez has 5 hits, 5 RBIs and go-ahead 3-run shot in the eighth as Mariners beat Royals 6-4

-Rodriguez, who had four hits the previous night, had three singles and a triple to go with his home run while joining Alex Rodriguez, Mike Cameron and Ruppert Jones in select company.
-The homer was the 20th of the season for Rodriguez, who already had stolen 30 bases, making the 22-year-old phenom just the fourth Mariners player in the 20-30 club.
+Oh, and to go with all those homers, Rodriguez already has 30 stolen bases this season.
+That puts him alongside Alex Rodriguez, Mike Cameron and Ruppert Jones as the only Mariners players in the 20-30 club.

+“That’s absolutely as good as you can do in this league,” Seattle manager Scott Servais said.
+“I don’t care who you’re facing.”
-Cal Raleigh added a homer in the ninth inning to give Seattle's bullpen some breathing room.

-Isaiah Campbell (3-0) earned the win for the Mariners with a scoreless seventh inning.
-Trent Thornton tossed a perfect eighth and Matt Brash breezed through the ninth inning for his fourth save.
+Cal Raleigh homered for the second straight game in the ninth inning to give Seattle’s bullpen some breathing room, though it hardly needed it.
+Isaiah Campbell (3-0) earned the win with a scoreless seventh, Trent Thornton tossed a perfect eighth and Matt Brash breezed through the ninth to pick up his fourth save.

+“That’s a great hitter,” Royals manager Matt Quatraro said.
+“Put a pretty good swing on a good fastball.”

-Nelson Velazquez homered for the fourth time in seven games for Kansas City, and MJ Melendez, Michael Massey and Freddy Fermin also drove in runs for the Royals during a fitting finish to a wacky four-game series.
+Nelson Velazquez homered for the fourth time in seven games since his arrival in a trade to Kansas City.
+MJ Melendez, Michael Massey and Freddy Fermin also drove in runs for the Royals during a fitting finish to a wacky series.

 Each team had a player thrown out at the plate Thursday.
-Another was cut down on the basepaths, one was picked off first base and Seattle had a runner called out after he inexplicably started back to the dugout when an outfielder dropped his fly ball.
+Another was cut down on the basepaths, one was picked off first base and Seattle had a runner called out after inexplicably starting back to the dugout when an outfielder dropped his fly ball.

-Angel Zerpa somehow kept the Royals in the game through the first four innings, stranding runners in each but surrendering just one run.
-And it was still 1-0 when Velazquez went deep in the fourth inning to tie the game.
+Velazquez’s homer in the fourth tied the game 1-all, but the Mariners pulled back ahead as the chaos began in the sixth.

-The Mariners pulled back ahead in the sixth when Max Castillo walked the first two batters and Rodriguez scorched a liner to left.
+Royals reliever Max Castillo walked the first two batters and Rodriguez followed by scorching a liner to left.
 The ball cleared Melendez, who had misjudged its angle of approach, and wound up at the outfield wall.
-Cade Marlow scored easily but Dominic Canzone was thrown out trying to score from first.
+Cade Marlow scored easily but Dominic Canzone, who had entered as a pinch hitter, was thrown out trying to score from first.

-Maikel Garcia was thrown out at the plate on Witt's double in the bottom of the inning, though the Royals kept the offense rolling.
-Massey tied the game with a single, Velazquez added a single and Melendez a go-ahead double, before Fermin added a sacrifice fly — with the inning coming to a close when Melendez was thrown out at third base.
+Maikel Garcia was thrown out at the plate on Witt’s double in the bottom of the inning, though the Royals’ offense kept rolling.
+Massey tied the game with a single, Melendez atoned for his mistake with a go-ahead double and Fermin added a sacrifice fly — with the inning coming to a close when Melendez was thrown out at third base.

 The biggest baserunning blunder came in the seventh, though.

+“We screwed up.
+I’ll be honest with you,” Servais said.
+“We need to tighten that up.
+There’s no doubt about it.”

-Fortunately for him, Rodriguez was there to rescue the Mariners with his no-doubt shot the very next inning.
+Fortunately for the Mariners, Rodriguez was there to rescue them one more time with his no-doubt shot the very next inning.

+“Today was about Julio,” Servais said.
+“We’re all real heavy on his back right now.”

 ROSTER MOVES